-The Company acquired intangible assets that consisted of developed screening processes which had an estimated fair value of \$292.0 and internally developed software with an estimated fair value of \$0.9.
-The fair values of these developed screening processes and related useful lives were determined using a probability-weighted income approach that discounts expected future cash flows to present value.
-The estimated net cash flows were discounted using a discount rate of 12.5% which is based on the estimated internal rate of return for the acquisition and represents the rate that market participants might use to value the intangible assets.
-The fair value of the internally developed software was determined based on a replacement cost approach.
-The Company will amortize the intangible assets on a straight-line basis over their estimated useful lives of 12 years for the developed screening processes and 5 years for the internally developed software.
+Through its acquisition of Counsyl, the Company acquired intangible assets that consisted of developed screening processes with an estimated fair value of \$290.0.
+The fair values of these developed screening processes were estimated using a probability-weighted income approach that discounts expected future cash flows to present value.
+Under the probability-weighted income approach, the estimated net cash flows from these developed screening processes were discounted using a discount rate of 12.5%, which is based on the estimated internal rate of return for the acquired developed screening processes and represents the rate that market participants may use to value these intangible assets.
+The Company will amortize these intangible assets on a straight-line basis over their estimated useful lives of 12 years.